Vinart Grand Tasting – From the wines under the sea to the ones buried in amfora

 Lighter bodied and low in alcohol, Škrlet made us wish that it was summer and we could enjoy refreshing sips from somewhere by the Adriatic.
 Instead, snow was falling heavily that day in Zagreb.

 The one thing you will appreciate the most when it comes down to the Škrlet wines is the easiness of drinking.
-Coming from the loam and clay soils in the vineyards of Moslavina, tasted samples are very light in color and seducing on the nose.
+Coming from the loam and clay soils in the vineyards of Moslavina, tasted samples are very light in colour and seducing on the nose.
 Flowery, fruity and fluttery – the sommelier Mario Meštrović concluded: “This is the wine we want to have on our wine lists!”

 Martina Miličević from pret-a-wine